 Earlier, Mr. Khanna was a member of Minnesota Governor Tim Pawlenty's Cabinet and the State's first chief information officer.
 Prior to that, he served in the second Bush Administration in a number of senior executive positions, including chief information officer and chief financial officer for the Peace Corps, and chief financial officer of the Executive Office of the President's Office of Administration.

-He earned a bachelor's degree in economics, mathematics, and political science from Christ Church College in Kanpur, India, and a master's of business administration from the University of Maine.
+Mr. Khanna earned a BA in economics, mathematics, and political science from Christ Church College in Kanpur, India, and holds a MBA from the University of Maine.
 Mr. Khanna served as president of the National Association of State CIOs from 2008 to 2009.

 Mr. Khanna has been recognized for his innovative and transformational work in government and business in publications including Computerworld, Government Technology, Information Week and Twin Cities Business.
 Mr. Khanna was also named as a “Doer, Dreamer, and Driver” in Government Technology's listing of Top 25 public sector innovators.